sarthak255/Desktop-Virtual-Assistant-jarvis/Guide.md

 ## API Key Management
 JARVIS can generate API keys for multiple platforms.
 If unable to generate, JARVIS will search the internet for API keys and provide them along with usage instructions.

+## Automatic Greeting
+JARVIS greets the user based on the time of day (morning, afternoon, evening).

+## Task Scheduling
+JARVIS can create and edit schedules for performing tasks.
+Use voice commands or the command line to add, edit, and clear tasks.